 Five Criteria HR Managers Consider

-You responded to a job at your dream company with the professional writing resume, but no one called you?
+You responded to a job at your dream company with a professional writing resume, but no one called you?
 Don't know why this is happening to you all the time?
 You may have forgotten to pay attention to the very important things that HR professionals pay attention to before making any suggestions.
-Here are some basic aspects to improve the recruiter that you the best candidate for this position.
+Here are some basic aspects to improve the recruiter that you are the best candidate for this position.

 There are many companies that do not even review a resume without a cover letter.
 The employer thinks that you are not very eager to work for the company if you just responded to the vacancy with a standard resume.